HL7/fhir-resp-net-ig/input/pagecontent/usecases.md

 ### RESP-NET Actors
 The following actors are used by the RESP-NET use cases:
 * Data Source (e.g., Healthcare Facility with FHIR-enabled EHR, HIE with FHIR capability)
-* Data Submitter (e.g., a system responsible for exracting the data for the patients whose data needs to be submitted and for notifying the readiness of the data to the Data Receiver
+* Data Submitter (e.g., a system responsible for exracting the data from the Data Source, evaluate the data for submission and is responsible for submitting the data (report) to the Data Receiver
 * Data Receiver (e.g., RESP-NET Site)

 #### Interactions between RESP-NET Actors